City of New Orleans title block

 When traveling south, the views start after Memphis, where, depending on the time of year, the sun begins to rise.
 The train takes you through various cities, and you can get off the train in Jackson, MS, for a smoke break.

 One of my favorite sights in both directions is the Lake Pontchartrain Bridge, the longest bridge in the world!
-The upper level of the train provides a stunning view, making it feel like the train is traveling on water.
+The upper level of the train offers a stunning view, making it feel as though the train is traveling on water.

 When this train started, the Illinois Central operated it, departing from what is now the Millennium Station in Chicago.
-In the 1970s, Amtrak relocated all its Chicago trains to Union Station, causing the train to reverse its maneuver to access the old Illinois Central, now CN tracks.
+In the 1970s, Amtrak relocated all its Chicago trains to Union Station, causing the trains to reverse their maneuver to access the old Illinois Central, now CN, tracks.

-When arriving at or departing from Union Station, please note that it may take 15-20 minutes to reach the station, but this is part of the schedule.
+When arriving at or departing from Union Station, please note that it may take 15-20 minutes to reach the station, which is part of the scheduled time.

 How the City of New Orleans Gets in and out of Chicago Union Station